tve/sensorgnome-build/SOFTWARE.md

 Flashing the SDcard
 -------------------

-For reliable long term operation in a Rasperry Pi a quality SDcard is highly recommended.
+For reliable long term operation in a Raspberry Pi a quality SDcard is highly recommended.
 The "endurance" series from Samsung or Sandisk are good examples, the Samsung EVO series is OK too.
 In 2021 a Samsung PRO Endurance 32GB card costs $9 on Amazon US,